sebastienros/shortcodes/README.md

 is shared across all shortcodes

-A common usage is to pass custom data that might be used by some shortcodes, like the current `HttpContext` if a template is runningin a web application and needs to access the current request.
+A common usage is to pass custom data that might be used by some shortcodes, like the current `HttpContext` if a template is running in a web application and needs to access the current request.

 Another usage is to use it as a bag of values that can be shared across shortcodes.